Particular/docs.particular.net/persistence/dynamodb/sagas.md

 snippet: DynamoDBLeaseDuration

 When a client attempts to acquire a lease on a saga data record that is locked, it will retry acquiring a lease for a configurable amount of time before timing out.
-The default retry duration is 10 seconds and can be changed via:
+The default retry duration is 10 seconds and can be changed with the following code:

 snippet: DynamoDBLeaseAcquisitionTimeout